Climate Change

 Key Points of Effort for Carbon Neutrality

-• Reducing our own GHG emissions By 2050, carbon neutral By 2030, −30% or more (from FY2013) Aiming for −4 million t Contribution to reducing GHG emissions throughout society Environmental impact across the entire product lifecycle Contribution to −50 billion t* (* Global GHG emissions)
+• Reducing our own GHG emissions By 2050, carbon neutral By 2030, −30% or more (from FY2013) Aiming for −4 million t Contribution to reducing GHG emissions in society Environmental impact across the entire product lifecycle Contribution to −50 billion t* (* Global GHG emissions)

-Two Initiatives for GHG Reduction
+Two Initiatives for GHG emissions reduction

 Reducing GHG Emissions